- Cormac Weldon has almost 20 years’ experience of investing in the US and has the support of a strong team of analysts

 Weldon also considers how the US economy is performing to identify sectors that are benefiting from trends, as well as the areas that are finding things tough.
 This can help him decide how much to invest in a sector, although he won't invest beyond 10% more or 10% less than its weight in the Russell 2000 index.
 Single investments are also limited so their weight in the portfolio doesn't differ too much from their weight in the benchmark.
 In practice though the fund and the benchmark will look different as the fund only invests in 40-60 companies out of the thousands that make up the index.
 Weldon believes the sector and stock level limits provide him ample freedom to reflect his convictions whilst also ensuring a good balance of investments.
 Holding a smaller number of investments can increase risk, as each has a larger impact on performance.

-The fund is available to HL clients for an ongoing annual fee of 0.80%, with a 0.09% saving applied to the original annual fee of 0.89%.
+This fund has an ongoing annual charge of 0.89%, but we've secured HL clients an ongoing saving of 0.09%.
+This means you pay a net ongoing charge of 0.80%.
 The fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
 The HL platform fee of up to 0.45% per year also applies.

-Since joining Artemis to launch the fund in October 2014, Weldon has delivered attractive returns for investors, gaining 153.9% compared with 76.1% for the Russell 2000 index over the same period*.
-Our analysis suggests Weldon’s stock picking has added value for the fund, particularly in the consumer discretionary sector.
+Since joining Artemis to launch the fund in October 2014, Weldon has delivered attractive returns for investors, gaining 234.9%* compared with 138.6% for the Russell 2000 index over the same period.
+Our analysis suggests Weldon’s astute stock picking has added value for the fund, particularly in the consumer discretionary sector.
+We think his disciplined process application has played an important role in this.
 Please remember past performance isn't a guide to the future.

 |Annual percentage growth|